With Drake Law School's Accelerated JD/Summer Start Program, you can get a jump start on law school and graduate in two and a half years.

 This course explores the legal process, focusing on the interrelationships between the various legal institutions and sources of law.
 Students examine the process of common law decision making, the operation of precedent, and the construction of statues.
 Readings include the topics of law and economics, critical legal studies, and comparative analysis.

-Tuition for the 2018 Summer Start Program will be charged at a rate of $1,427 per credit hour.
+Tuition for the 2019 Summer Start Program will be charged at a rate of $1,462 per credit hour.
+Tuition for 2020 will be released in late January.

 Financial aid is available.
 Students must file the FAFSA and complete a Drake University summer financial aid form, which will be sent to confirmed students via email.